Find a Law Firm

 I had an offer accepted on a house on the 6th March 2014, valuation was booked five days later, all came back fine.
 Conveyancer appointed, so the only thing outstanding was my mortgage offer.
 Having made daily calls to First Trust Bank and chasing them on my offer I have now been told that my offer will not be issued unless the lawyer is on the First Trust Bank conveyancing panel.
 Can the lender hold off the offer?

 A lender would not issue a mortgage until they have details of a lawyer on their panel.
 It can take a few weeks for First Trust Bank to deal with your lawyers application to be on the First Trust Bank conveyancing panel.
 There's no guarantee that your solicitors will be accepted.

-My offer on house has been accepted, but there is a chain.
-The vendors have offered on somewhere, but not been accepted yet, and have viewings of other properties in the pipeline.
+At last I have had an offer on an apartment accepted, the seller does however have a dependent purchase.
+The vendors have offered on somewhere, but not been accepted yet, and have viewings of other properties booked.
 My conveyancing solicitor has been instructed.
-What do I do now?
-At what point should I appy for the mortgage with First Trust Bank?
+What should be my next step?
+When should I get the mortgage app going with First Trust Bank?

 It is usual to have concerns where there is a chain as you are unlikely to want to be too out of pocket too early (mortgage application is approx £1k, then survey/valuation, conveyancing search costs, etc).
 First you should check that your solicitor is on the First Trust Bank conveyancing panel.
 As to the next stages this very much depends on the circumstances of your case, desire for this property and on the state of the market.
 In a hot mortgage some buyers would pally for the mortgage with First Trust Bank and pay for the valuation and only if it comes back ok would they pay their solicitor to press on with searches.